Montgomery Co. police, Hyundai host anti-theft car clinic - WTOP News

 If you own one the Hyundai vehicles that’s easy to steal — Montgomery County police and the car company have some help for you.

-They are teaming up for an event next weekend at Paint Branch Hill School.
+They are teaming up for an event next weekend at Paint Branch High School.

 You can receive a software update for your car and a steering wheel lock to help prevent it from being stolen.

-Note: EDITOR’S NOTE: This story has been changed to reflect the correct years Hyundai vehicles must have been manufactured to qualify for the software update.